NEXT DEADLINE: September 1, 2016

-Proposals are accepted annually from Emerging Curators for the Emerging Artists Summer Show.
-The Emerging Artists Summer Show will be curated by a selected Emerging Curator and will be made up of Emerging Artists.
+Proposals are accepted annually from Emerging Curators for the Emerging Artists Summer Exhibition.
+The Emerging Artists Summer Exhibition will be curated by a selected Emerging Curator and will be made up of Emerging Artists.
 An Emerging Curator is defined as an independent curator who is beginning their career as a curator.
 Proposal must show history of at least 3 prior curatorial projects successfully presented to a public audience.

 Smack Mellon provides curators a stipend and a budget for artists' stipends.
 The curator is encouraged to stop by the gallery during gallery hours to look at the space in order to tailor their proposal to the space.

 Smack Mellon can provide audio and visual equipment such as projectors and flat screen monitors as well as technical support for installing complex projects.